nditech/apollo/infra/README.md

 - `.terraform.lock.hcl` should be committed.
 - local `*.tfstate` files should not be committed.

-## Near-term expected additions
+## Near-term expected work

-The current stack is not yet complete.
-Likely next pieces include:
+The current stack now includes the first ECS runtime layer, but Apollo is not yet fully proven in this environment.

-- a one-off application migration task during deployment
+Likely next work includes:

-- ECR repository
+- running the one-off migration task successfully in ECS
-- ECS services for web and worker
+- confirming that Apollo migrations enable PostGIS cleanly in AWS
-- ALB
+- verifying that the web service comes healthy behind the ALB
-- certificate and DNS wiring
+- verifying that the worker service starts and remains healthy
-- ECS task definitions and runtime configuration for web, worker, and migration
+- deciding whether ECS tasks should remain in public subnets for bring-up or move back to private app subnets with NAT or VPC endpoints
-- confirmation that Apollo migrations enable PostGIS cleanly in the AWS environment
+- tightening secret handling and other dev-stage compromises before treating the deployment as production-ready

 ## Intent of the split between `bootstrap` and `terraform`